Southern Expressway, Adelaide: Pre-construction

 The expressway is the southern part of a north–south freeway originally conceptualised under the Metropolitan Adelaide Transport Study (MATS), completed in 1965, as a freeway bypassing the city from Dry Creek to Old Noarlunga.
 The MATS plan proved unpopular, and in 1971 all further highway construction in Adelaide was postponed for a period of ten years.
 In 1983 plans for a freeway north of Darlington were abandoned, and the land that had been set aside was progressively sold off.

 In 1984 the state government announced plans to develop a "third arterial road" for the south.
-In 1987 the project was split into two phases.
-The first was the upgrading of Main South Road and Marion Road in the Darlington area, and the second was a new road from Darlington to Reynella.
+In 1987 the project was split into two phases: the first was the upgrading of Main South Road and Marion Road in the Darlington area, and the second was a new road from Darlington to Reynella.
 Phase one was completed in 1994 with the widening of Main South Road to eight lanes between Ayliffes Road and Seacombe Road, and the widening of Marion Road to six lanes between Main South Road and Sturt Road.

 Phase 2 became the expressway, which was constructed in two stages: from Darlington to Reynella, and from Reynella to Old Noarlunga.
 It was developed as a one-way reversible road, with future duplication provided for in the roadworks base, to be constructed when the need arose.
 It used the remaining "Noarlunga Freeway" reservation, except for the northernmost kilometre, where a new route through O'Halloran Hill was chosen to provide high-quality links with Marion and Main South Roads without interfering with existing infrastructure at Sturt.

 Construction of the reversible freeway

-Construction of the expressway commenced in July 1995.
-The first stage was opened to traffic in December 1997.
-Construction commenced on the second stage in February 1999.
-It was opened to traffic in September 2001.
+Construction of the expressway commenced in July 1995 and the first stage was opened to traffic on 17 December 1997.
+Construction commenced on the second stage in February 1999 and was opened to traffic on 9 September 2001.
 The total cost of the reversible freeway was A$76.5m.